Alice S. Fisher

 On May 13, 2017, Fisher was interviewed for the post of FBI Director following the dismissal of James Comey by President Donald Trump.
 Fisher withdrew her name from consideration the week of May 15, 2017.

 Education

-From 1985 to 1989 Fisher studied at Vanderbilt University in Nashville, Tennessee where she completed her bachelor's degree.
-In 1989, she began her studies at the Columbus School of Law (CUA Law) The Catholic University of America, in Washington, D.C. where she earned her J.D. in 1992.
+From 1985 to 1989, Fisher studied at Vanderbilt University in Nashville, Tennessee, where she completed her bachelor's degree.
+In 1989, she began her studies at the Columbus School of Law (CUA Law) of the Catholic University of America, in Washington, D.C. where she earned her J.D. in 1992.

 Early career

 According to statements at her May 12, 2005 AAG nomination hearing, Fisher graduated from law school in 1992 and then worked for "several years as an associate at Sullivan and Cromwell".
 Her clients included "corporations in civil litigation".
 She also represented an inmate on death row in a "habeas corpus appeal".

 From 2001 to 2003, during the tenure of Michael Chertoff—then-United States Assistant Attorney General for the Criminal Division—who became her "longtime" mentor, Fisher was Deputy United States Assistant Attorney General for the Criminal Division.
 By 2005 she had become a partner in Latham & Watkins in Washington, D.C.